South Africa travel guide

 It’s illegal to buy, sell, kill or capture any protected wild animal or trade any of its parts without a permit.
 South Africa is a signatory to the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) under which there’s a ban on the international commercial trade in ivory and rhino horn.
 Anyone caught buying or trafficking banned goods will be prosecuted and receive prison sentences and/or fines.

 Homosexuality is legal, and the South African authorities have introduced legislation which bans any discrimination on the basis of sexual orientation.
+See our information and advice page for the LGBT community before you travel.

 Terrorists are likely to try to carry out attacks in South Africa.
 Attacks could be indiscriminate, including in places visited by foreigners such as shopping areas in major cities.